maitiennguyen/23CCSR/README.md

 ```
 -qseq <query_sequence_file>
   ```
 Specifies the file containing the query sequence in FASTA format, can be sequence of nucleotides or amino acids.
+If file is not in the working directory, path of the file is required.

 ```
 -qdb <query_species_dataset_file>
 ```
 Specifies the genome or protein dataset file of the query species in FASTA format.
 If query is an amino acid sequence, this must be a protein dataset.
-If query is a nucleotide sequence, this must be a genome dataset
+If query is a nucleotide sequence, this must be a genome dataset.
+If file is not in the working directory, path of the file is required.

 ```
 -qname <query_species_name>